Grzegorz96/millionaire-app-backend/README.md

 ## Description of the modules

 The program consists of 3 modules and each of them is responsible for something else.
 The API.py module is responsible for receiving requests, handling them and returning answers.
 In addition, this module generates a JWT access token and a JWT refresh token for a newly logged-in user, refreshes expired access tokens and protects some endpoints for which an access token is required.
 Ie is responsible for direct operations on the MySQL database.
 Database_connection.py is responsible for creating the database connection required by the function in API.py.
 The last module Activation_numvber_sender.py is used to generate the activation code and send it to the imported email address.
-In order for the program to work, it additionally requires the .env environment variable.
+In order for the program to work, it additionally requires the .env environment variables.
 All 3 modules retrieve the necessary data and passwords from the .env file.

 ## Features